Bill 40: A Guide to Civic Action in Honolulu

-Bill 40 currently is 2/5 of the way to becoming law.
-We need major public support to make it through the final 3 steps that are outlined below.
+Bill 40 currently is 4/5 of the way to becoming law.
+We need major public support to make it through the final step outlined below.

 On the testimony page, the form is very simple but three things you may not know without experience:

 AGENDA ITEM: BILL 40 (this will not change in any of the hearings)

 Council/PH Committee Drop Down: For the final step (COUNCIL/PUBLIC HEARING);

 You can write your testimony in the box, but you can also attach a document - we recommend this so your testimony is saved and can be used for future hearings with small tweaks.

 Step 1: Full City COuncil Hearing on September 4th